arcege/workspaces/README.md

 Leave the current workspace, if entered.
 Unset the WORKSPACE and return to the directory before the `enter` operation was called.

-As a pre-operation, the configuration scripts are run with the 'leave' argument.
-And as a post-operation, the configuration files are run with the 'enter' argument.
+As a pre-operation, the hook scripts are run with the 'leave' argument.
+And as a post-operation, the hook files are run with the 'enter' argument.

 As mentioned with the `enter` operation, the previous context is popped off of a stack, that includes the workspace and the previous working directory.